Spectrum Financial Advice Guide to Group Income Protection Insurance

 When Do Policies Pay Out?

-Upon acceptance of a claim (which may depend on how a given insurer defines an employee’s “inability to work”, (please contact us more detailed information on this), policies will start to pay out at the end of the pre-determined (or built-in) deferred period.
+Upon acceptance of a claim (which may depend on how a given insurer defines an employee’s “inability to work”, (please contact us for more detailed information on this), policies will start to pay out at the end of the pre-determined (or built-in) deferred period.
 Learn more.

 How Much Will the Premiums for a Policy Cost?